 FOR the last 40 years London-based photographer Richard Fitzgerald has travelled across Ireland taking pictures of the land and its people.

-Influenced by a short poem by Patrick Kavanagh, his photos focus on countryside back roads and intimate moments between people in their dimly-lit cottages and farms.
+Back in 2018, influenced by a short poem by Patrick Kavanagh, his photos focus on countryside back roads and intimate moments between people in their dimly-lit cottages and farms.

 Nuns, rosary-nights, confessions, coffins and currachs all feature alongside horse fairs and peat harvesting.

 “My memories are steeped in Irish country life,” he said.
 “I worked on the land before leaving my homeland, I ploughed fields, milked cows by hand, made haycocks, planted potatoes, and took horses to the forge.

 “But all too soon it was over and I joined the ranks of thousands of other Irish emigrants bound for a new life abroad.”

 Scroll down to see six pictures of Ireland you're unlikely to have seen before...

 Fitzgerald sid he was thrown out of Ireland at the age of 14 after being wrongly accused of stealing a bottle of lemonade - he later made London his home and set up his own studio there.

 The Waterford native, who regularly visited his home town of Tramore, brought together a collection of monochrome photographs he says “reveal the dark underbelly of Irish rural life”.

 The book Dark Ireland: Images of a Lost World is, he said, record the unique aspects of Irish life that have almost disappeared.